hasansezertasan/a2wsgi-examples/README.md

 Emoji key:

-- ✅: Done
+- ✅: Accomplished
-- 🔳: Not started
+- 🔳: Not tried yet
-- ❌: Tried but failed
+- ❌: Tried and failed
 - 🚧: In progress
+- ⚠️: Not sure if possible

 ## How to run